EelcoA/fabriekscraper/README.md

 ```

 #### Output
-Output is saved in the output/ directory.
+Output is saved in the output directory.
 Three files are created:

 1. file with movies, with data as found on the website
-2. a file with same data, sorted on date/time
+2. file with same data, sorted on date/time
-3. a file with the data as expected by the import function for Wordpress Event Manager,
+3. file with the data as expected by the import function for Wordpress Event Manager,
 contains fields:
     - event_start_date
     - event_start_time
     - event_end_date
-    - event_end_time
+    - event_end_time (start-time + length + 'trailer-minutes' (default '10'))
     - event_name
     - event_slug
     - post_content
-    - location ('filmtheater-de-fabriek-2')
+    - location ('filmtheater-de-fabriek')
     - category ('film')

-last 2 values can be changed in settings.py
+The value for the last 2 fields and the 'trailer-minutes' can be set in settings.py

 #### Author
 - Eelco Aartsen
 - eelco@aesset.nl
-- AESSET IT - The Neteherlands
+- AESSET IT - The Netherlands
-- www.aeset.nl
+- www.aesset.nl